choderalab/bayesian-itc/python/README.md

 * `attic/` - older (unused) files

+## Requirements
+Python2.7.
+Necessary modules are listed in `requirements.txt`.
+We recommend using [`Anaconda`](https://store.continuum.io/cshop/anaconda/) as your python distribution.
+Some of the requirements will need to be installed using pip.

 ## Usage instructions and command line options:
 ```
 Bayesian analysis of MicroCal .itc file data.